johanbove/johanbove.github.io/_posts/2014-11-03-webnative.markdown

 ## Why I would totally make the switch

 - Apparently I seem to be be more focused on getting work done when I limit myself to web apps.
+Freedom of mind and easy of use might be responsible for this.
+With web apps you just don't need to worry about virusses and crashing hard-drives at all anymore.
 - I haven't been writing before as much as I did since making the switch to Web Apps.
 Not sure why, but the excellent writing tools available for free might help.
 - There is a ton of software available out there on the [Google Chrome Store](https://chrome.google.com/webstore).
 - Cloud9 is an awesome application; it has an excellent interface and powerfull features previously only available on Ubuntu machines.
 It all runs from the web browser without hiccups.
 Really impressive.
-- Google is really [backing ChromeBooks](https://www.google.com/chrome/devices/switch.html#tab=work-sheet-content) all the way.
+- Google is really [backing ChromeBooks](https://www.google.com/chrome/devices/switch.html#tab=work-sheet-content) all the way and give away tons of free web-space.
+My 1TB Dropbox space might suffice too though.

 ## Why I am still holding back